The person at the center of this case

 He does not understand Vietnamese.
 Additionally, his right arm/hand is slightly deformed.

-Khoi Vu was last seen by his family sometime between midnight and 1 a.m. on April 7, 2007, at his family home in Clark County, Washington.
+Khoi Vu was last seen by his family sometime between midnight and 1 a.m. at his family home in Clark County, Washington.

-Family noticed Khoi was missing around 8 a.m. on April 7, 2007.
-He had left without his favorite jacket or bicycle.
+Family noticed Khoi was missing around 8 a.m.
+He had left without his favorite jacket and bicycle, his primary mode of transportation.